 History of CRM

 CRM is a new term but its concept is ancient enough.
 In the early 1970s, customer feedback and satisfaction were collected through surveys or front-line asking.
 With a rise in technology, these data were then stored in flat records like spreadsheets and lists.
-This can be good enough for small businesses but as the business grows, all of these data needs to be stored in a single place to find out various relationships between them.
+This can be good enough for small businesses but as the business grows, all of this data needs to be stored in a single place to find out various relationships between them.

 The concept of database marketing was then introduced by Kate and Robert D. Kestenbaum in 1982.
-After that in the late 1980s ACT was introduced by Pat Sullivan and Mike Muhney which offered digital contact management service.
+After that in the late 1980s ACT was introduced by Pat Sullivan and Mike Muhney which offered a digital contact management service.
 All of the companies adapted to it and tried to maximize their leads’ potential.

 In 1993, Tom Siebel left Oracle and designed the first CRM product Siebel Systems.
 Seeing the growth of these platforms the established enterprise resource planning software companies like Oracle and SAP started embedding CRM modules in their ERP.